 39. To surmise that would acknowledge, that it is based on an unfounded theory that is solely shared by a handful of philosophers.

-40. On the contrary, it is expressed in science and religion as well.
+40. On the contrary, it is expressed amply, in the thematic ideas of science and religion, as well in their variety.

 41. What we know to be the genuine truth of intellect is resolved, by the impact of its capacity.

-42. The Oracle attests to its great power and the properties that it possesses.
+42. The Oracle attests to its great power and the properties that it possesses, with its irreducible variables.

-43. As human beings we are not infallible, and our thoughts are prone to mistakes.
+43. As human beings we are not infallible, and our thoughts are prone to mistakes and zoilism.

-44. It is intellect that maintains the fluidity of our continuous ideas and thoughts.
+44. It is intellect that maintains the fluidity of our continuous ideas and thoughts in our diachronicity.

 45. There is not one antevenient or gradual path to ascertain its complete fulfilment.